EuropeanIFCBGroup/iRfcb/README.md

 gps_data$near_land <- ifcb_is_near_land(as.numeric(gps_data$gpsLatitude),
                                         as.numeric(gps_data$gpsLongitude),
-                                        distance = 100) # 100 meters from shore
+                                        distance = 100, # 100 meters from shore
+                                        shape = NULL) # Using the default Natural Earth 1:10m Land Polygon

 print(gps_data)
 ```
-For more accurate determination, a detailed coastline .shp file may be required.
+For more accurate determination, a detailed coastline .shp file may be required (e.g. the [EEA Coastline Polygon](https://www.eea.europa.eu/data-and-maps/data/eea-coastline-for-analysis-2/gis-data/eea-coastline-polygon)).
 Refer to the help pages of `ifcb_is_near_land` for further information.

 ## Annotated Files